Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 - *Attribute name*
   Name of the attribute to which the change was made.

-- *Scope name*
+- *Channel name*
-  Name of the scope to which the change was made.
+  Name of the channel to which the change was made.

 - *Language name*
   Name of the language to which the change was made